sampotts/plyr/readme.md

 </audio>
 ```

 For YouTube and Vimeo players, Plyr uses progressive enhancement to enhance the default `<iframe>` embeds.
 Below are some examples.
 The `plyr__video-embed` classname will make the embed responsive.
-You can add the `autoplay`, `loop` and `playsinline` (YouTube only) query parameters to the URL and they will be set as config options automatically.
+You can add the `autoplay`, `loop`, `hl` (YouTube only) and `playsinline` (YouTube only) query parameters to the URL and they will be set as config options automatically.
 For YouTube, the `origin` should be updated to reflect the domain you're hosting the embed on, or you can opt to omit it.

 #### YouTube embed